 Based on her research in Nepal, Felbab-Brown found that:

-The criminal groups tend to be mostly small, territorially limited organisations, and their operations are not highly complex.
+"The criminal groups tend to be mostly small, territorially limited organisations, and their operations are not highly complex.
 They have nowhere near the level of sophistication and organisational complexity of the criminal groups operating in India’s or Pakistan’s slums, for example.
 The level of violence the Nepali criminal groups perpetrate in support of their profit-seeking activities is also fairly limited when compared with criminal organisations in other parts of the world, such as Colombia or Mexico.
-Nor do they yet systematically deliver “public” goods to local populations to cultivate support independent of the state, as other criminal groups – from India to Japan, Italy, and Colombia – have learned to do (Felbab-Brown 2013: 57-8).
+Nor do they yet systematically deliver “public” goods to local populations to cultivate support independent of the state, as other criminal groups – from India to Japan, Italy, and Colombia – have learned to do" (Felbab-Brown 2013c: 57-8).

 As these groups develop to take on service delivery functions, there is an opportunity and a danger.
 Cockayne (2016: 25) argues that strategic criminal organisations compete with the state ‘not just to be the individual’s protector, but to be the source of the rules and discretion by which that individual is ultimately governed’.
 This is usually done through violence and corruption resulting in either state capture as witnessed with the Colombian and Nigerian cartels or a war-like situation with high levels of violence as witnessed in Mexico, where the 2011 death toll was higher than battle deaths in Afghanistan, Iraq and Sudan (HSRP 2013).

 This shift is outlined in the figure below.
-Although there is’
+Although there is not a clear distinction between the two categories, there is a consistent shift from the opportunistic, ad hoc side of the spectrum towards the strategic, sophisticated end.
+This is rarely reversed.
+The shift begins as groups become more organised, usually marked by their engagement in service provision, as they start to fill governance vacuums rather than just taking advantage of them.
+This then places the group in competition with the state, and depending on the state’s strength and openness to capture, will result in an increased amount of violence and coercion on the part of the criminal group.

-1
+Figure 1Shifting models of organised crime groups

+This paints a bleak picture – a pathway to increased sophistication and coercion.
 However, a nuanced analysis of groups like those outlined by Felbab-Brown may identify potential avenues for transformation before they slide down the spectrum to become more violent and organised.

 A growing body of literature is beginning to engage with the need to embrace alternative, and perhaps at times, less palatable forms of governance.
-Based on their research on state formation in the territory of Somalia, Leonard and Samantar (2011: 559) call for rethink of statebuilding approaches, arguing that ‘it frequently is better to allow for bottom-up, organic, disjointed negotiation of indigenous governance solutions (even though they probably will not conform to Western ideas of liberal democracy) than for the international system to impose top-down answers’.
+Based on their research on state formation in the territory of Somalia, Leonard and Samantar (2011: 559) call for a rethink of state-building approaches, arguing that ‘it frequently is better to allow for bottom-up, organic, disjointed negotiation of indigenous governance solutions (even though they probably will not conform to Western ideas of liberal democracy) than for the international system to impose top-down answers’.
 For criminal groups that begin to engage in service provision and have a legitimate governance function, there is scope to ‘catch’ them before they become extremely violent and coercive.